Momentum (2015 film): Reception

 Momentum received generally negative reviews.
 On Rotten Tomatoes the film has an approval rating of 26% based on reviews from 31 critics, with an average score of 3.6/10.
 On Metacritic the film has a score of 18 out of 100 based on reviews from 6 critics, indicating "overwhelming dislike".

 The Hollywood Reporter called it "a daft action flick" and "With one senseless set piece after another, the film's eponymous forward movement should carry it out of theaters quickly".

 Gary Goldstein of the Los Angeles Times wrote: "Momentum is a spectacularly generic action-thriller that, despite its sleekly shot and edited mayhem, lands with a giant thud."

 During the film's opening weekend in the United Kingdom, the film only managed to gross £46 ($69) from the 10 theatres it was displayed in.
 In Russia it earned $250,000 in its opening weekend.
 In Malaysia, it grossed $60,126 over two weeks, and in Thailand, it grossed $43,940 on its opening weekend.
-Overall, it was a box office bomb.